-Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Hive queries
+Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

-For more information about connecting to a Storm cluster, see Develop C# topologies for Apache Storm on HDInsight by using Visual Studio.
+For more information on connecting to Apache Storm, see Develop C# topologies for Apache Storm by using the Data Lake tools.

 You can use Data Lake Tools for Visual Studio to access Azure Data Lake Analytics and HDInsight.
 For information about Data Lake Tools, see Develop U-SQL scripts by using Data Lake Tools for Visual Studio.

-To complete this tutorial and use Data Lake Tools for Visual Studio, you need the following items:
+To complete this article and use Data Lake Tools for Visual Studio, you need the following items:

-- An Azure HDInsight cluster.
-To create an HDInsight cluster, see Get started by using Hadoop in Azure HDInsight.
-To run interactive Hive queries, you need an HDInsight Interactive Query cluster.
+An Azure HDInsight cluster.
+To create an HDInsight cluster, see Get started by using Apache Hadoop in Azure HDInsight.
+To run interactive Apache Hive queries, you need an HDInsight Interactive Query cluster.

 You can use only Data Lake Tools version 18.104.22.168 or later to connect to Interactive Query clusters and run interactive Hive queries.